Visiting Vancouver in February allows you to enjoy a plethora of events, festivals, and exciting activities.

 Take a Gastown Walking Food Tour

-Indulge in a culinary journey through cobblestone streets, savouring local craft beer, chicken karaage, tortellini with local wine, poutine, soft ice cream, waffles, award-winning cheesecake + more.
+Indulge in a culinary journey through the cobblestone Vancouver streets, savouring local craft beer, chicken karaage, tortellini with local wine, poutine, soft ice cream, waffles, award-winning cheesecake + more.

 Let the talented and entertaining tour guides lead you on this 2.5-hour walking food adventure, sharing intriguing anecdotes about Vancouver’s captivating “Wild West” history that stretches back 150 years.

-This is one of the best food tours in Vancouver, hands down.
+This is hands-down one of the best food tours in Vancouver.

 Try the Canyon Trail and Photography Adventure